trdunsworth/synth911gen2/docs/adr-0001-initial-architecture.md

 ## Pros and Cons of the Options

-### Python with Pandas and Faker
+### Python with Polars and Faker

 - Good, because of rapid prototyping and strong libraries
 - Good, because of community support
-- Bad, because of Python's GIL and single-threaded performance
+- Good, because of Polars' performance

 ### Node.js with custom data generation